-The questions we ask determine how much students actually have to think.
+The questions we ask determine how much students have to think.
+The questions THEY ask drive their learning even more.
 This section features information on how to ask critical thinking questions, plus handouts you can use with readings to engage students in higher-level thinking.

 How much attention do YOU actually pay to questions?
 Check out this BRIEF QUIZ from Teaching as a Subversive Activity by Neil Postman and Charles Weingartner (New York: Dell, 1969).
 It's a great tool to use with students, too.